 With this utilization in mind, I designed Kion Aminos to have extremely optimal amino acid proportions.
 The amino acid utilization of Kion Aminos is a whopping 99%, and it’s absorbed by the body within 23 minutes, with nearly zero calories!
 No other protein source enables such efficient conversion of amino acids into protein synthesis – and it’s suitable for omnivores, Paleo enthusiasts, vegans, vegetarians, and ketosis lovers.

-Kion Aminos are available in a tablet form (with no binders, fillers, stearates, coating, or dyes) or a dissolvable powder with a refreshing cool lime flavor that is 100% natural and sugar-free.
+Kion Aminos are available in a tablet form (with no binders, fillers, stearates, coating, or dyes) or a dissolvable powder with refreshing cool lime or mixed berry flavors that are 100% natural and sugar-free.

-Managing blood sugar is of paramount importance for health, high performance, and longevity.
-With my own genetically tested propensity for type II diabetes, and my desire to not completely eliminate carbohydrates from my diet (what can I say – I dig Italian food, dark chocolate and red wine) I wanted something that would immediately lower my blood sugar after a meal, without all the damaging effects of a popular drug such as Metformin.
-Enter Kion Lean, a proprietary formula that combines the benefits of two staple foods in the diets of centenarians from “blue zones” like Okinawa: wild bitter melon extract (Glycostat) and rock lotus (Shilianhua).
+With my own genetically tested propensity for type II diabetes, and my desire to not completely eliminate carbohydrates from my diet (what can I say – I dig Italian food, dark chocolate and red wine) I wanted something that would immediately lower my blood sugar after a meal.

 In laboratory studies, wild bitter melon extract has been demonstrated to reduce inflammation in macrophages,protect against fatty liver disease, activate signaling pathways that support fat loss and longevity, and regulate blood glucose and blood pressure.
 I've tested my own blood sugar after a carbohydrate-rich meal for which I've popped two of these beforehand, and it gives me a night and day difference in my blood sugar levels, allowing me to return to ketosis extremely quickly after a carbohydrate refeed.